futurice/vimma2/README.md

 ```
 The deploy/DEPLOY file describes deploying to a production server.
-The CONFIG file describes adding VM Providers and Configurations.
+The CONFIGURATION file describes adding VM Providers and Configurations.
 The DOC file has some explanations about the structure & features.
 ```